-Fresh Picks is excited to offer you our Summer Seasonal Share, a CSA-style home delivery of the freshest, local foods!
+Fresh Picks is excited to offer you our Fall Seasonal Share, a CSA-style home delivery of the freshest, local foods!

 If life’s crazy pace has kept you from joining our local food community, now’s your chance.
 Commit to good food and good health.
 Commit to a new diet.
 Commit to local farms.
 Commit to a new you.
 No matter your reason we think this is a perfect fit for anyone who wants to really give fresh, healthy eating a try.

 It’s super simple to join: Pick Either a Weekly Share or Bi Weekly Share, pay up front, then sit back for the next three months and watch the local organic fruits and vegetables roll in.
 It’s that easy!
 We’ll even provide healthy recipes to help you stay on track.